Dballer16/Dballer16/README.md

 - 👀 I’m interested in blockchain development and mobile app creation.
 I also do website designing
 - 🌱 I’m currently learning about the web3 space , working with python and solidity
 - 💞️ I’m looking to collaborate on flutter and React Native front end projects and anything Django related...
 I would always find my way around
-- 📫 How to reach me Instagram @sympli_uchee and email: nevertrustanyhuman@gmail.com
+- 📫 How to reach me Instagram @sympli_uchee, LinkedIn : Dominic Divine and email: nevertrustanyhuman@gmail.com
 - 😄 Pronouns:
 - ⚡ Fun fact: I can do anything!!!